 Immunity is directly linked to digestive health.
 In fact, in acupuncture, the lung is closely connected with the large intestine, stomach, and spleen organs.
 If you feel you’re catching a bug, avoid refined sugar completely.
 Sugar taxes your immune system, feeds bacteria and viruses, and compromises your ability to fight infection should you catch something.
 During the autumn months, stick with warm, cooked foods, and avoid ice-cold beverages.
 Don’t skimp on water though; staying hydrated with room-temperature drinks will keep you healthy year-round.

 Sleep is essential for fighting infection, repairing achy joints and muscles, and calming the mind.
 In fact, most healing is conducted while we are asleep.
 Now that the weather is turning cold, many people find sleeping is easier than during the summer.
-Adequate rest will boost your immune system much more than taking supplements.
+Adequate rest will give you an autumn immune boost much more than taking supplements.
 Take advantage of the longer, cooler nights and allow your body the simple medicine of sleep.

 When it comes to immunity, there are no true substitutes for proper nutrition, hydration, and sleep.
-That being said, if your respiratory system is habitually prone to catching colds and flus, now is the time to boost your system with herbs and acupuncture.
+That being said, if your respiratory system is habitually prone to catching colds and flus, now is the time for an autumn immnune boost with herbs and acupuncture.